Blockchain-Trust-Registry/BSTR-Blockchain-Security-Trust-Registry/README.md

 3. Ekipi ynë do të kryejë auditimin dhe do të përgjigjet brenda 5 ditëve.

 ---
-*BSSR: Building Trust, One Block at a Time.*
+*BSTR: Building Trust, One Block at a Time.*